One small corset plus another small corset equals one fatass corset!

 - Psychotically narcissistic Dennis from It's Always Sunny in Philadelphia has been known to wear one, as well as makeup.
 It backfires when a woman he's trying to seduce notices and assumes he's gay.

-- In one episode of Dad's Army, the various members of the Home Guard are desperately attempting to look younger to avoid being transferred to the ARP.
+- In one episode of Dads Army, the various members of the Home Guard are desperately attempting to look younger to avoid being transferred to the ARP.
 Captain Mainwaring notices that Sergeant Wilson is standing straighter than usual and it is revealed that he is wearing a girdle (or, as he refers to it, a "gentleman's abdominal support").

 - Used for a slight throwaway gag in The Golden Girls.
 After Blanche throws her back out, she tells the other girls her diagnosis, no physical activity for a week, she has to wear a corset, and stay on her back with her legs elevated.
 Sophia quickly quips, "That's the same thing you did last Saturday!"

 - On Emergency!, Johnny and Roy got called to a woman's house.
 She put on a new girdle that was so tight she could barely breathe and spoke in little more than a whisper.
-Roy cut the girdle off her and it smacked him in the face.
+John cut the girdle off her and it smacked him in the face.

 - Family Guy: Peter wears a comedically tight corset in order to ride a rollercoaster which he otherwise wouldn't be let on because he's too fat.
+Of course, since he hasnt actually lost any weight, he's still way too heavy and ends up breaking the rollercoaster, causing a crash that kills atleast one child.

 - In the Bugs Bunny cartoon "The Wacky Wabbit", Bugs pulls down Elmer's pants, exposing a girdle.
 (This was at the time when Elmer was drawn fat.)
 Elmer turns to the audience and says, "Don't waugh.
 I bet many of you men wear one of these."